afonsir/apache-kafka-deep-dive/README.md

 # Consuming from a SQLite Database

-- Create Kafka Consumer as a Docker container:
+- Create Kafka cluster as a Docker container:

 ```bash
 docker container run \